paolotiu/gorocky-software-eng-test/README.md

 Enable RLS on all tables in the Supabase dashboard.
 Since we're using Prisma to interact with the database, we don't need to set up specific policies here.

+### Configure Auth

+In the Supabase dashboard, navigate to the "Authentication" settings and ensure that email sign-ups are enabled.

+Additionally, set the "Site URL" to match your development and production URLs (e.g., `http://localhost:3000` for local development).

 ### Run seed script to populate initial data

 ```bash